petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ### Use caching, but try not to roll your own

+Some processes are too heavy to be practical to rerun.
+For example,
+it is usually not feasible to rerun a large scale simulation on a high performance computing (HPC) cluster to simply check its reproducibility.

+In these cases, we should cache results and come up with some way to determine when they've been invalidated.

+A DVC pipeline allows cache invalidation based on the content of files.
+You provide a list of input files, and if none of those have changed since the last run, the outputs are still valid.

 Caching is one of the hardest tasks in software engineering.
 Offload that responsibility to a framework.